Reda Agourram

-Reda Agourram (born October 12, 1990 in Rabat), is a Moroccan born-Canadian former soccer player.
+Reda Agourram (born October 12, 1990) is a former soccer player.

 Career

 Professional

 Agourram began playing soccer with Montreal-Concordia in 2008 in the Ligue de Soccer Elite Quebec.
 In 2009, he signed with Trois-Rivières Attak of the Canadian Soccer League.
 In his debut season he was the league's top scorer with 13 goals, and won the CSL Championship.
 He was also named the CSL Rookie of the Year.

-On January 20, 2010 the Montreal Impact of the USSF Division 2 announced that Agourram had been invited to their pre-season training camp.
+On January 20, 2010, the Montreal Impact of the USSF Division 2 announced that Agourram had been invited to their pre-season training camp.
 After a successful tryout, the Impact signed him to a two-year contract on March 17, 2010.
-He made his debut for the team on April 11, 2010, in a 2-0 loss to the Austin Aztex.
+He made his debut for the team on April 11, 2010, in a 2–0 loss to the Austin Aztex.

 After being without a club for a year, it was announced that Agourram was returning to his native Morocco to play for FAR Rabat of the Botola, the top division of the Moroccan football league system.

 International

 Agourram played for the Canada U-20 team in the 2009 Jeux de la Francophonie.
-He managed to score in his second game in a 2-2 draw against Congo.
+He managed to score in his second game in a 2–2 draw against Congo.
 He was also invited to the 2010 Canada U-23 camp.
 In 2013, Agourram was selected for the newly formed Québec national soccer team for its inaugural matches in the 2013 International Peoples, Cultures, and Tribes Tournament.
 He scored in a 3-1 group stage victory over Provence.